nazimboudeffa/prompt-engineering-cookbook/intro.md

 ## What is prompt engineering

-Two types of prompts

-* Prompt by exemple
-* Direct prompting

 In a prompt you can give multiple advices to the AI

 First, a **role** to the AI by telling him for example

 *You are an expert in writing viral Youtube titles*

 Second, some details about how it will generate the answers